Back

 Implementation:

 There are no presumptions made as to the religious backgrounds and beliefs and values of the pupils and the staff.
 We value the religious background of all members of the school community and hope that this will encourage individuals to share their own experiences with others freely.
 All religions and their communities are treated with respect and sensitivity, and we value the links, which are, and can be made between home, school, and a faith community.
 We acknowledge that each religion studied can contribute to the education of all our pupils.
-We promote teaching in RE that stresses open enquiry and first-hand experiences wherever possible for both staff and pupils.

 Impact: